Prometheus-X-association/lomct/docs/design-document.md

 **Data format:**

-- the data produced and/or consumed are learning records.
+- The data produced and/or consumed are learning records.
 These are logs of learning activity done by a user.

 - There are several standard formats for learning records (SCORM, xAPI, cmi5, IMS caliper).